 There are several types of dental bridges, each offering different benefits depending on your unique needs:

-- Traditional Bridges: The most common type of bridge is a false tooth (or teeth) secured by crowns on the adjacent natural teeth.
+- Traditional Bridges: This is the most common type of bridge and uses a false tooth (or teeth) secured by crowns placed on the adjacent natural teeth.

 - Cantilever Bridges: These are used when only one adjacent tooth is available for support.